This is the category nav

 1. It defines your company’s internal and external identity

-Peter Ashworth explains that your organizational culture “defines for you and for all others, how your organization does business, how your organization interacts with one another and how the team interacts with the outside world, specifically your customers, employees, partners, suppliers, media and all other stakeholders.”
+Peter Ashworth explains that your organizational culture “defines for you and all others, how your organization does business, how your organization interacts with one another and how the team interacts with the outside world, specifically your customers, employees, partners, suppliers, media and all other stakeholders.”

 In other words, your organizational culture will reverberate across all aspects of your business because it represents the way you do business.
 It’s simultaneously your identity and your image, which means it determines how your people and customers perceive you.